andrew/ultimate-awesome/README.md

 - [awesome-official-statistics-software](https://github.com/SNStatComp/awesome-official-statistics-software) - An awesome list of statistical software for creating and accessing official statistics.
 - [awesome-websites](https://github.com/StanForever/awesome-websites) - A curated list of awesome websites.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
-- [awesome-open-source-lms](https://github.com/allenai/awesome-open-source-lms) - Friends of OLMo and their links.
 - [awesome-llms-fine-tuning](https://github.com/Curated-Awesome-Lists/awesome-llms-fine-tuning) - Explore a comprehensive collection of resources, tutorials, papers, tools, and best practices for fine-tuning Large Language Models (LLMs).
 Perfect for ML practitioners and researchers!.
 - [dmg-data-science-awesome](https://github.com/developer-multigroup/dmg-data-science-awesome) - Source for Who're Interested in Data!.
 - [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
 Many thanks for the start of such an awesome list.